 Do you want to secure your WooCommerce Website?
 Keeping your e-commerce secure is an important part of running your online business.
-If you don’t keep customer data secure during and after the transaction, they’re much less likely to do business with you again.
-In this article we will show you how to secure your WooCommerce Website.
+If you don’t keep customer data secure during and after the transaction, they’re much less likely be willing to do business with you again.
+In this article, we will show you how to secure your WooCommerce Website.
 Just follow our simple steps.

 1. Keep Everything Updated

 WordPress sometimes get a large version release after every four months.
 It is not always compulsory to upgrade to latest version release of WordPress.
 For example, if you are currently using WordPress 4.6.x and WordPress 4.7 is released, it may not be necessary to update to latest version.

 Although, it is necessary to implement the most recent security releases.
 You should also keep your themes and plugins updated for fixing any susceptibility in them.

 2. Use a host that does security leg-work for you

 A simple and easiest way to WordPress Security is to select a host that makes security a priority.
 While choosing a web host one always looks that offer: